sirgomo/gpchat/README.md

- Der Chat wurde in Angular erstellt.
-Grundlegende Funktionen werden je nach Bedarf hinzugefügt.
+ The chat was created in Angular.
+Basic functionalities will be added as needed.

-- Echtzeit-Chat
+- Real-time chat
-- Auswahl des GPT-Modells
+- Selection of the GPT model
-- Chat zurücksetzen
+- Reset chat